Harvey H. Lamm – Short Biography

 By establishing Subaru of America, Harvey H. Lamm founded the only car importing company in the US that was publicly traded.
 With Lamm as its chief, the company ranked among the auto companies that were best managed financially.

 Harvey H. Lamm – Bringing Subaru to America

 Back in 1967, Harvey Lamm and his childhood pal Malcom Bricklin struck a deal with Fuji Heavy Industries of Japan.
 The little-known car manufacturer was responsible for one of the world’s smallest cars, the Subaru 360.

 In those days, hardly anyone had heard of Toyota, and Honda had not yet entered North America.
 Using an initial investment of $75,000, the friends formed Subaru of America (SoA) and became the car’s exclusive importers to America.

 Quality proved to be a crucial issue, as with most Japanese cars of the era.
-A Consumer Reports issue gave the Subaru 360 a Not Acceptable rating.
+A Consumer Reports issue gave the Subaru 360 a poor rating.

 In the early-1970s, Lamm was stuck with a million dollars worth of mini cars he could no longer sell.
 His partner Bricklin eventually sold his controlling share of the company, retaining only an 8% stake.

-In 1975, Lamm introduced America to the 4-wheel drive, as well as the all-wheel drive, via the Subaru wagon.
+In 1975, Lamm introduced America to the 4-wheel drive, as well as the all-wheel-drive, via the Subaru wagon.
 This led to a new wave of car designing among competitors.
 In time, Lamm and Bricklin were bought out by Fuji Heavy Industries.
 But Lamm stayed on until 1990.
-Today, SoA has around 600 dealers across the US and has turned out to be a success.
+Today, SoA has multiple dealers across the US and has turned out to be a success.